meisenwang/Ev-DTAD/README.md

 increase it to higher values if you increase the number of data workers.

 ## 📚 Citation
-If you use ScaleEvent in your research, please use the following BibTeX entry.
+If you use Ev-DTAD in your research, please use the following BibTeX entry.

 ```
 @article{wang2026rethinking,